 John Seon Keun Yi

-I am a first-year Computer Science Ph.D student at Boston University advised by Prof. Eshed Ohn-Bar.
+I am a Computer Science Ph.D student at Boston University.
+I am fortunate to be advised by Prof. Dokyun "DK" Lee.

-I work on computer vision and its use in robotics.
-I received Masters and Bachelors degrees in Computer Science from Georgia Institute of Technology.
+I received Masters and Bachelors degrees in Computer Science from Georgia Institute of Technology, where I worked on data-efficient learning and methodologies for human-robot interaction.

 profile photo